Evil Exists. Therefore, so Does Eternity

 So you might be asking, “How does it follow that since good and evil exist, eternity does as well?
 What’s the matter with you!?”
 It follows the same lines in that, for good to exist, there must be evil as an opposing reference.
 If there is such a thing as good and evil, then there will have to be a moral law that differentiates between good and evil.
 If there is such a law, it would have to be outside of time and space and also have an author who penned it.
 Otherwise you couldn’t know what evil was with nothing to compare it to.
 As C.S.
 Lewis said, “To complain that a stick is bent makes sense only in light of the concept of straight.”
 He also said, “A portrait is a good or bad likeness depending on how it compares with the “perfect” original.

 But if there is no standard to define good or bad, then there is no “good” or “bad.”
-We instinctively know this and live this way, even if we don’t agree with it.
+We instinctively live as though a standard for right and wrong certainly does exist, even if we don’t agree with it.

 Good & Evil Were Not Created